antsif-a/glow/README.md

 # Glow

-A coloruf theme for [rEFInd](http://www.rodsbooks.com/refind/).
+A colorful theme for [rEFInd](http://www.rodsbooks.com/refind/).

 ## Use

 1. Locate rEFInd directory under EFI system partiton.
-This is commonly `/boot/efi/EFI/refind` or `/efi/EFI/refind`.
+This is commonly `/boot/efi/EFI/refind` <br>
+   or `/efi/EFI/refind`.
 Create a theme directory here, if it doesn't already exist.

 2. Clone this repository into the your $HOME directory.
 And then copy it to the `themes` directory.